brendan887/pokemon-card-grader/READme.md

 - Art size (half art vs. full art)
 - Special variant (EX, GX, VMAX, etc.)

 We have decided to collect card images for **the top 10 most valuable cards for each set** as of 11/3/24, with a total of XX different cards.
-The card list can be found in `config.py`.
+The complete card list can be found in `config.py`.
 This query provides a good distribution of cards as it automatically includes cards for each generation and the special variants for each of these generations.

 For each card, we have collected 2 images for each of the following classes, for a total of XX cards for each class: